bdyer64/BoardGameInserts/README.md

 If you have a game you want an insert for let me know, if I have it maybe I will design one.
 I mostly have nothing better to do when I am not playing games or reading rules.

 If you find anything here useful a small donation would be appreciated, but of course not expected.
+I do this to help the board game community, not to make a living.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=8DHN9MQWWW8UJ)